defenseunicorns/uds-software-factory/README.md

 <!-- x-release-please-end -->

-Alternatively, you can deploy the [uds-k3d-swf-dev bundle](./bundles/k3d/dev/README.md), which is meant to be deployed on top of [k3d-core-slim-dev](https://github.com/defenseunicorns/uds-core/blob/main/bundles/k3d-slim-dev/README.md).
+Alternatively, you can deploy the [uds-k3d-swf-dev bundle](./bundles/dev/README.md), which is meant to be deployed on top of [k3d-core-slim-dev](https://github.com/defenseunicorns/uds-core/blob/main/bundles/k3d-slim-dev/README.md).
 This bundle includes all of Software Factory, but only utilizes part of the underlying uds-core baseline.
 This allows it to be run on a wider variety of hardware, particularly with local development in mind.

 > [!NOTE]: Apple users follow these [instructions](./docs/development.md) to properly set up your environment to deploy this bundle.

-When `k3d-swf-dev` you can have two options, build and deploy from source or deploy the artifacts from where they are hosted in the ghcr OCI registry.
+When `swf-dev` you can have two options, build and deploy from source or deploy the artifacts from where they are hosted in the ghcr OCI registry.

 To build and deploy from source you can utilize the UDS tasks in this repo by running: